William Livingston

 William Livingston (November 30, 1723 – July 25, 1790) was an American politician and lawyer who served as the first governor of New Jersey (1776–1790) during the American Revolutionary War.
 As a New Jersey representative in the Continental Congress, he signed the Continental Association and the United States Constitution.
-He is considered one of the Founding Fathers of the United States and a Founding Father of New Jersey.
+He is one of the Founding Fathers of the United States and a founding father of New Jersey.

-Early life
+Early life and education

 Livingston was born in Albany in the Province of New York on November 30, 1723.
 He was the son of Philip Livingston (1686–1749), the 2nd Lord of Livingston Manor, and Catherine Van Brugh, the only child of Albany mayor Pieter Van Brugh.
 His older siblings included Robert Livingston (1708–1790), 3rd Lord of Livingston Manor, Peter Van Brugh Livingston (1710–1792), New York State Treasurer, and Philip Livingston (1716–1778), a member of the New York State Senate.

 Livingston received his early education from local schools and tutors.
 At age 13, he was sent to live for a year and prepare for college with the Anglican missionary catechist and Yale College graduate Henry Barclay who lived among the Iroquois in the Mohawk Valley at Fort Hunter.
 Livingston enrolled at Yale in 1737 and graduated in 1741.
 He went on to New York City, where he studied law and became a law clerk for the eminent lawyer James Alexander.
-He left Alexander's office in the spring of 1746 before finishing his apprenticeship because of a disagreement and joined the office of William Smith, Sr.
+He left Alexander's office in the spring of 1746 before finishing his apprenticeship because of a disagreement and joined the office of William Smith Sr.